Diving work

 All workers must be able to access a first aid kit and facilities.

 First aid kits must cater to the type of incidents that may occur and the number of participants.
-Consider the equipment required to treat near drowning, lacerations, cardiac events, unconsciousness, sea sickness stings and sunburn.
+Consider the equipment required to treat:

-Workers who aren’t diving should be available at the surface of the dive site and have training to use the available first aid equipment.
+Workers who aren’t diving should be trained to use the first aid equipment and be available at the surface of the dive site.
 Oxygen equipment should be suitable for both breathing and non-breathing persons.

-Complete an assessment to decide if an automated electronic defibrillator (AED) and trained operator should be available.
+Complete an assessment to decide if an automated external defibrillator (AED) and trained operator should be available.
+While not mandatory, oxygen or an AED should be considered as part of your first aid and emergency planning.
+If they aren’t, PCBUs must justify why.

 First aiders must be provided with appropriate training for the level of risk identified at the workplace.
 Training should include how to use an AED and HLTAID015 - provide advanced resuscitation and oxygen therapy.